awsdocs/amazon-cloudsearch-developer-guide/doc_source/configuring-index-fields.md

 **To configure a new index field**

-1. Sign in to the AWS Management Console and open the Amazon CloudSearch console at [https://console\.aws\.amazon\.com/cloudsearch/home](https://console.aws.amazon.com/cloudsearch/home)\.
+1. Open the Amazon CloudSearch console at [https://console\.aws\.amazon\.com/cloudsearch/home](https://console.aws.amazon.com/cloudsearch/home)\.

-1. In the **Navigation** pane, click the name of the domain that you want to configure, and then click the domain's **Indexing Options** link\.
+1. In the left navigation pane, choose **Domains**\.

+1. Click the name of the domain that you want to configure, then go to the **Indexing options** tab\.

-1. To create a new index field, click **Add Index Field** to add a field specification to the list\. \(If you haven't created any fields yet, a blank field specification is shown on the Indexing Options page by default\.\)
+1. Choose **New index field** to add a field specification to the list\.

-1. Specify a unique name for the field and select the field type: `date`, `date-array`, `double`, `double-array`, `int`, `int-array`, `literal`,` literal-array`, `text`, `text-array`\.
+1. Specify a unique name for the field and select the field type\.
 Field names must begin with a letter and be at least 3 and no more than 64 characters long\.
 The allowed characters are: a\-z \(lower\-case letters\), 0\-9, and \_ \(underscore\)\.
 The name *score* is reserved and cannot be used as a field name\.

-1. Select the options you want to enable for the field\.
-For more information about specifying indexing options, see [Configuring Index Fields](#configuring-index-fields)
+1. Select the query details that you want to enable for the field\.
+For more information, see [Configuring Index Fields](#configuring-index-fields)\.

-1. Specify a default value for the field \(optional\)\.
-This value is used when no value is specified for the field in the document data\.

-1. Select the analysis scheme you want to use for each text field\.
+1. Select the analysis scheme to use for each text field\.
 The analysis scheme specifies the language\-specific text processing options that are used during indexing\.
 By default, text fields use the `_en_default_` analysis scheme\.
 For more information, see [Configuring Analysis Schemes](configuring-analysis-schemes.md)\.

-1. To configure additional fields, click **Add Index Field** and repeat these configuration steps\.

-1. When you are done configuring fields, click **Submit** to save your changes\.
-To restore the previous field configurations, click **Revert**\.
+1. Specify a default value for the field \(optional\)\.
+This value is used when no value is specified for the field in the document data\.

+1. Optionally, add additional fields in **Source field**\.

+1. Choose **Submit**\.

 **Note**
 When you add fields or modify existing fields, you must explicitly issue a request to re\-index your data when you are done making configuration changes\.
 For more information, see [Indexing Document Data](indexing.md)\.

 ## Configuring Amazon CloudSearch Index Fields Using the AWS SDKs<a name="configuring-index-fields-sdk"></a>

-The AWS SDKs \(except the Android and iOS SDKs\) support all of the Amazon CloudSearch actions defined in the Amazon CloudSearch Configuration API, including `[DefineIndexField](API_DefineIndexField.md)`\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all of the Amazon CloudSearch actions defined in the Amazon CloudSearch Configuration API, including `DefineIndexField`\.
 For more information about installing and using the AWS SDKs, see [AWS Software Development Kits](http://aws.amazon.com/code)\.